ucdavis/erplab/README.md

 To install ERPLAB v10.03, download the zip file (linked above), unzip and place the folder in the 'plugins' folder of your existing [EEGLAB](https://sccn.ucsd.edu/eeglab/download.php) installation (e.g.  `/Users/Steve/Documents/MATLAB/eeglab2019_1/plugins/erplab/`).
 More [installation help can be found here](https://github.com/lucklab/erplab/wiki/Installation).

 To run ERPLAB, ensure that the correct EEGLAB folder is in your current Matlab path, and run `eeglab` as a command from the Matlab Command Window.
-[Find our tutorial here.](https://github.com/lucklab/erplab/wiki/Tutorial)
+If you are new to ERPLAB, we strongly recommend that you go through the [ERPLAB Tutorial](https://github.com/lucklab/erplab/wiki/Tutorial) before using ERPLAB with your own data.

 We encourage most users to use this latest major version.